pulumi/pulumi/developer-docs/architecture/resource-registration.md

 ## The Step Executor

-The step executor is responsible for executing sequences of steps (called "chains") that perform the resource actions for a deployment.
-These chains are issued by the step generator, and most often consist of a single step.
+The _step executor_ is responsible for executing sequences of steps (called "chains") that perform the resource actions for a deployment.
+These chains are issued by the [step generator], and most often consist of a single step.
 While the steps the make up a chain must be performed serially, chains may be executed in parallel.
 The step executor uses a (potentially infinite) pool of workers to execute steps.
-Once a step completes, the step executor communicates its results to the resource monitor if necessary.
+Once a step completes, the step executor communicates its results to the [resource monitor] if necessary.
 If a step fails, the step executor notes the failure and cancels the deployment.
-Once the Pulumi program has exited and the step generator has issued all required deletions, the step executor waits for all outstanding steps to complete and then returns.
+Once the Pulumi program has exited and the [step generator] has issued all required deletions, the step executor waits for all outstanding steps to complete and then returns.

 ## Example Resource Registration Sequences